The Private Competition Enforcement Review: South Korea

-However, in ordinary civil lawsuits the court may call for an expert opinion or appraisal of a party's application or its initiative and such procedures can also be used to establish violation and damage, or to calculate damages, in antitrust litigation.
+However, in ordinary civil lawsuits the court may call for an expert opinion or appraisal of a party's application or its initiative and these procedures can also be used to establish violation and damage, or to calculate damages, in antitrust litigation.

-The Civil Procedure Act only provides that a court can appoint an expert or appraiser having knowledge and experience on the subject matter at issue, but there are no specific qualifications for such expert or appraiser.
+The Civil Procedure Act only provides that a court can appoint an expert or appraiser having knowledge and experience on the subject matter at issue, but there are no specific qualifications for the expert or appraiser.
 Note that, unlike typical litigation cases involving appraisal – such as construction costs, land survey or authenticity of a document – Korean courts do not have a set pool of experts or appraisers in relation to antitrust issues.
 While a party cannot apply for a specific person to be appointed as an expert or appraiser, and only the court has an authority to appoint one, in general practice the experts are usually recommended by the party that requests the expert opinion or appraisal and decided on by the court after review.

-Class actions are not available under Korean law except for claims relating to securities.
+Class actions are not available under Korean law, except for claims relating to securities.

 In principle, the scope of recoverable damages is limited to actual damages under Korean law.
-The same principles apply to antitrust cases, but the MRFTA permits recovery of damages up to three times the amount of actual damages in the case of (1) unfair collective action such as price-fixing or collusion, or (2) retaliatory measures taken against a person or entity that has reported the unfair trade practice to the KFTC, cooperated with the KFTC's investigation on such unfair trade practices or filed a request for mediation with the Korea Fair Trade Mediation Agency (KOFAIR) in relation to unfair trade practices.5
+The same principles apply to antitrust cases, but the MRFTA permits recovery of damages up to three times the amount of actual damages in the case of (1) unfair collective action, such as price-fixing or collusion, or (2) retaliatory measures taken against a person or entity that has reported the unfair trade practice to the KFTC, cooperated with the KFTC's investigation on the unfair trade practices or filed a request for mediation with the Korea Fair Trade Mediation Agency (KOFAIR) in relation to unfair trade practices.7

 - intent or degree of awareness of the violating party of the damage caused;